HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_to_8.x.md

 Once this is done, log in to your HCL Connections 8 installation, just to confirm that all is fine.

 ### Thumbnail fix for Connections Docs after upgrade

 Thumbnails may not be generated after Connections is upgraded.
 If `com.ibm.connections.spi.events.EventHandlerInitException` exceptions are found in the WebSphere server log, follow the fix in the [FAQ](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/FAQ.md#docs-thumbnails-stop-working-after-upgrading-connections-how-to-fix-that).

 ## Final words

-As you probably already noticed, same playbooks can be used for both installations and upgrades, and it is designed that way.
-Worst case scenario that can happen is that some services will be restarted while playbooks are ensuring that everything is the way it is described.
+As you probably already noticed, same playbooks can be used for both fresh installations and upgrades, and it is designed that way.

-And this gives you already the idea - it is very easy, this way, to deploy if needed new build every day, or even multiple times per day, by ensuring that you are simply having a new package uploaded to the right folder, without even changing anything in Ansible itself.